This article has links to products and services we love, which we may make commission from.

 Free Keyword Research Tools

-While we recommend paying for the affordable Keyword research tool, Keysearch, we’re going to take you through a couple of free options so you can compare free versus premium software.
+While we recommend paying for the affordable Keyword research tool Keysearch, we’ll also go over a couple of free options so you can compare free versus premium software.

 1. Google Recommends